Real-time Passive Acoustic Sensors

 Additional Links on DOSITS

-- How is sound used to study marine mammal distribution?
+- People and Sound > How is sound used to study marine mammal distribution?

 - European Network of Excellence (deep sea observatories)